Arcanum-of-Wisdom/AoW/.github/ISSUE_TEMPLATE/communication---discussions-about--bug--or--request-.md

 ---

+Info:
+Compliance with the Rules (under the Discussion tab) and GitHub's Terms is mandatory.

 **Is your topic related to a question, an update, or something else?**
 A clear and concise description of what you are referring to.